 Have you been accused of being inconsiderate?
-Or maybe that you never understand your partner’s point of view?
+Or maybe you never understand your partner’s point of view?
 Have you been disrespectful without even realizing it?
 When you can’t relate to how your partner feels, figuring out how to be more empathetic in a relationship can make a world of difference.

 As a result, you’ll truly get to know your partner.
 Ever come across those couples who complete each other’s sentences and intrinsically know what their partner is saying just by sharing a look?
 Being empathetic toward each other is what got them there.
+And if you’re wondering, the couple that has a lack of empathy in relationships is usually the one that’s airing out all the dirty laundry by fighting in public and making all the other guests at the party feel awkward.
+You don’t want to be them, do you?

 But, what does it mean to develop empathy and how can it help?
 Consultant psychologist Jaseena Backer (MS Psychology), who is a gender and relationship management expert, tells us all we need to know about empathy in relationships, and how a little kindness goes a long way.